isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Land/Vaccinated Travel Lane (Land) Overview.md

 ### 1. Eligibility

 <p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.4;"><b>Travellers must fulfil the following eligibility criteria found in this section before applying to travel under VTL (Land)</b>.
 Travellers who do not satisfy any of these criteria and conditions, should explore other Safe Travel Lanes at the <a target="_blank" href="/arriving/overview">Travelling to Singapore page</a>.</p>
-<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.4;">The following groups of travellers are disallowed from applying for entry under the VTL (Land) or VTL (Air).
+<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.4;">The following groups of travellers are disallowed from applying for entry under the VTL (Land).
 They may instead enter Singapore via alternative travel arrangements (see table below). </p>

 <table>
 <thead>